Youngstown, Ohio: Modern developments

+On May 28, 2024, an explosion destroyed most of the first floor of the Realty Building in downtown Youngstown and severely damaged the floors above it, killing one bank employee and injuring seven.
+The explosion was suspected to have been caused by a natural gas leak.

 Geography

 According to the United States Census Bureau, the city has an area of 34.60 sqmi, of which 33.96 sqmi is land and 0.64 sqmi is water.

-Youngstown is in the Mahoning Valley on the Glaciated Allegheny Plateau.
+Youngstown is in the geographic Mahoning Valley on the Glaciated Allegheny Plateau.
 At the end of the last ice age, the glaciers left behind a uniform plain, with valleys such as that caused by the Mahoning River traversing the plain.
 Lakes created by glaciers that dammed small streams were eventually drained, leaving behind fertile terrain.

 Climate

 Youngstown has a humid continental climate (Köppen Dfb/Dfa), typical of the Midwestern United States, with four distinct seasons and lies within USDA hardiness zone 6a.
 Winters are cold and dry but typically bring a mix of rain, sleet, and snow with occasional heavy snowfall and icing.
 January is the coldest month with an average mean temperature of 26.8 F, with temperatures on average dropping to or below 0 F on 4.1 days and staying at or below freezing on 43 days per year.
 Snowfall averages 67.8 in per season, somewhat less than the snowbelt areas closer to Lake Erie.
 The snowiest month on record was 53.1 in in December 2010, while winter snowfall amounts have ranged from 118.7 in in 2010–11 to 25.2 in in 1948–49.
 Springs generally see a transition to fewer weather systems that produce heavier rainfall.
 Summers are typically very warm and humid with temperatures exceeding 90 F on 7.7 days per year on average; the annual count has been as high as 40 days in 1943, while the most recent year to not reach that mark is 2014.
 July is the warmest month with an average mean temperature of 71.5 F.

 The all-time record high temperature in Youngstown of 103 F was established on July 10, 1936, which occurred during the Dust Bowl, and the all-time record low temperature of −22 F was set on January 19, 1994.
 The first and last freezes of the season on average fall on October 14 and May 6, respectively, allowing a growing season of 160 days; however, freezing temperatures have been observed in every month except July.
 The normal annual mean temperature is 49.9 F. Normal yearly precipitation based on the 30-year average from 1991 to 2020 is 41.19 in, falling on an average of 168 days per year.
 Monthly precipitation has ranged from 10.66 in in June 1986 to 0.16 in in October 1924, while for annual precipitation the historical range is 54.01 in in 2011 to 23.79 in in 1963.